-Initially started as a Connecticut DEEP demonstration project, residents may bring their food scraps to the transfer station to be composted in the leaf pile.
+1. Bring your food scraps to the transfer station to be composted in the leaf pile.
+It is free and the finished compost is free.
 To learn more contact the Mansfield Recycling Coordinator at 860-429-3333 or firstname.lastname@example.org.

 How To Compost